 First of all, using the consolidated financial statement by banks, we investigate the currency used in total loans, deposits, and borrowings by types of financial institutions.
 Figure 3 shows the amounts of loans, deposits, and borrowings by currencies.
-On the whole, we found that growth rates of deposits, loans, and borrowings were high in total for both of CBs and MDI during the time period.
-More specifically, we found that growth in loans, deposits, and borrowings were higher in MDIs than CBs, showing the recent flourishing of the Cambodian MFI sector.
+On the whole, we found that growth rates of deposits, loans, and borrowings were high both for CBs and MFIs during the time period.
+More specifically, we found that growth in loans, deposits, and borrowings were higher in MFIs than CBs, showing the recent flourishing of the Cambodian MDI sector.
 Meanwhile, the total amount of loans and deposits is still much higher in CBs than in MDIs.
 In CBs, the growth of loans and deposits was higher in FX currency than in local currency.

-Figure 6 shows the currency composition of assets and liabilities.
+Figure 5 shows the currency composition of assets and liabilities.
 In addition to loans, deposits, and borrowings, we collected information on cash holdings and balances in other banks by currencies.
-On the whole, we find that MDIs have more KHR currency in their balance sheets than CBs do.
+On the whole, we found that MDIs have more KHR currency in their balance sheets than CBs do.
 For example, MDIs keep around 20 percent of total loans, deposits, and borrowings denominated in KHR as of 2013, while CBs kept less than 10 percent in KHR.